ejscience/2025_Wamaitha_Rhesus_OvarianReserve/README.md

 - Folder `UpdatedSpaceRanger` contains the files below which will make the probe set list to align the data.
     - `UpdatedSpaceRanger/MakingSingleProbes.R`: This is the file that will be run first to make the single hits of the Rhesus Mulatta using human probes
     - `UpdatedSpaceRanger/MakingMixedProbes.sh`: This is the file that will then take the single hits and add in the mixed probes
+    - `VisiumHD.sh` is the script to make the VisiumHD alignments
     - The rest of the `.csv` files are the probes that were added from running the above files.
 And the folder `UpdatedSpaceRanger/RhesusMacaqueProbeLists` contains the 10X genomics hits that they found.
 - `spaceranger_array_submission.sh`: This is the script to run spaceranger on a cluster but clearly shows how to integrate the new probe set.
 - `20231202_MixedProbesFullRun.nb.html`: The main output of the analysis, generated using the notebook `20231202_MixedProbesFullRun.Rmd`.
 This file contains the detailed steps, code, and results from the experiment.